hbc/knowledgebase/admin/data_management.md

 ## Globus howto (in progress)

+### Instructions to client for copying data to their o2 storage
+In the Globus File Manager window (add Globus link you setup for them) you’ll see our/HBC “source” (“Client Globus Share name”) on the left side.
+-On the other side, choose your O2 data destination location using the “search” icon.
+This takes you to the File Manager Collection Search.
+In the Collection field, type HMS-RC (unless HMS-RC is already showing below as a Recent - then just choose that).
+-Then you'll be returned to the original File Manager Screen (and/or prompted for your HMS O2 login first) -Put your path in - /n/data1/bwh/medicine/PIname/ (and you can make a specific folder)
+- Click on the START button on the side of our data to transfer it to you.

+### Instructions to client for copying data to their hard drive/other local storage (needs Globus connect in these cases- for any storage accessible as a mounted drive on a computer)
+1. Mount your dropbox on your computer, if not already.
+2. Install the globus connect app on your system. (https://www.globus.org/globus-connect-personal).
+3. Once installed, add/identify the dropbox path (ie finder/folder where you’re transferring the data from)
+   a.
+Instructions on a mac:  – choose Preferences/Options - use + sign to add destination - this brings up the finder for choosing the source of your data.
+   b.
+Similar on Windows, I can get you further instructions if needed
+4. In the Globus File Manager window (add Globus link you setup for them) you’ll see our/HBC “destination” (“Client Globus Share name”) on the left side.
+On the other side, choose your data source location using the “search” – then click on whatever you setup using the + above in 3.a.
+Click on the START button on the side of your data to transfer it to us.

 ### 1. Arrange the transfer with the researcher

 #### Warn them about need for xfer